 Jodie Sweetin biography

-Early LifeActress.
-Born Jodie Lee Ann Sweetin on January 19, 1982 in Los Angeles, California.
+Jodie Lee Ann Sweetin was born on January 19, 1982, in Los Angeles, California.
 Sweetin was adopted by Sam, a handyman, and Janice, a wedding coordinator.
-Sweetin's acting talent was evident early on and, at the urging of family friends, Janice brought her 4-year-old to meet with a talent agent.
+Her acting talent was evident early on and, at the urging of family friends, Janice brought her 4-year-old to meet with a talent agent.
 After booking several national commercials, Sweetin was cast in a guest spot on the popular series, Valerie.
 Her precociousness and winning smile caught the eyes of Thomas Miller and Robert Boyett, producers who were then putting together the framework of the sitcom Full House.

 Although she quickly bonded with her Full House family, Sweetin had a difficult time adjusting to school.
 A strong student, Sweetin was teased by classmates for her burgeoning fame.
 She spent her grammar and middle school years trying to embrace a normal life and separate herself from her on-screen persona.
 At the age of 13, she entered Los Alamitos High School.
 That year, Full House was canceled, and Sweetin experienced her first brushes with alcohol abuse.